All Episodes

 Well, it's a sad thing.

-I mean, this show is turning in, I think what did I read the worst ratings in this time slot in years on CNN in the 8 p.m. hour.
+The worst ratings in this time slot in years on CNN in the 8 p.m. hour.

-They're having trouble getting guests because their ratings are so low because other CNN shows to go on, but also they are impacting negatively Larry King Alive.
+They're having trouble getting guests because their ratings are so low because other CNN shows to go on.

-He was interviewing Hamid Kaisai of Afghanistan for the full hour.
+Last night, he was interviewing Hamid Karzai of Afghanistan for the full hour, and his ratings were down too.

 So they're running commercials on this program for the Parker Spitzer program.

-The first thing I would suggest is change the name of the show, Spitzer and the Ditzer.
+The first thing I would suggest is to change the name of the show, Spitzer and the Ditzer.

-I don't think a show went by where my name wasn't mentioned.
+Now, the first week this program was on, I don't think a show went by where my name wasn't mentioned.

-Now, clearly, they were hoping that I would play sound bites of people on that show mentioning my name and comment on it, therefore calling attention to the program.
+Now, clearly, they were hoping that I would play soundbites of people on that show mentioning my name and comment on it, therefore calling attention to the program.

 Well, I am wise to this game.